HarishDarko/Favbooks/README.md

 # Favbooks
-This site shows my details about my favourite books and authors.
+This site shows details about my favourite books and authors.